 Porn numbs.
 That's part of why people use it: to manage stress, loneliness, boredom, or pain.
 When you remove that numbing agent, emotions come back in fuller color.

-This is a double-edged benefit.
-You feel joy, connection, and excitement more deeply.
-You also feel sadness, frustration, and loneliness more acutely.
-Many people describe this as uncomfortable at first and valuable over time.
-You’re actually experiencing your life instead of hiding from it.
+This can feel uncomfortable at first.
+You may feel joy, connection, and excitement more deeply, while also feeling sadness, frustration, and loneliness more clearly.
+Many people describe that fuller emotional range as difficult early on and valuable over time.

 Improved relationships and intimacy